Driving the Garden Route

 Coffee Bay is a small town – population of about 200.
-It’s situated on the Wild Coast in Eastern Cape Province about 250 kilometres (155 miles) south of Durban.
+It’s situated on the Wild Coast in Eastern Cape Province about 250 kilometers (155 miles) south of Durban.
 The town is named after “hundreds of coffee trees which grew from beans either scattered by a shipwreck or by plunderers”.
-It’s along the “Wild Coast” which is appropriately named!
+It’s on the “Wild Coast” which is appropriately named!

 Coffee Bay is a popular backpacking location.
 Backpackers hike there from Port St. Johns.
 I stayed overnight in a small rustic cottage called Seaview Cottage at Coram Deo.
 By the time I arrived it was almost dark, since there ere no street lights, I couldn’t see much.
 When I booked, the owner set me up with a local manager who was to provide keys and take me to the cottage.
 I had trouble connecting but we finally met.
 The manager, Julie, showed me to the cottage which was on a hill overlooking the coast.

 I was hungry and asked if there were any restaurants nearby.
 Julie invited me to join a birthday party at a small restaurant down the street and explained how to walk there from the cottage in pitch dark.
 It sounded like fun.

 After taking a few wrong turns and meeting cattle, dogs, and locals on dark unpaved side roads, I arrived and joined about 30 people and a few dogs at a rustic outdoor restaurant – hippies one and all.
 They were celebrating, smoking pot, drinking wine and beer, and eating fish and meat – no other dishes served.
 I enjoyed partying and talking with them.
 There were several Africans from the village who were shy but warmed up as the evening lingered.